digris/doc-openbroadcast-platform/source/application/library/index.rst

 Identifiers
 -----------

-The identification code associated to the recording.
+The identification code associated with the recording.

 .. figure:: img/track-form-identifiers.png